Click the chart for more detail

 The Resolutions include an arms embargo, and a prohibition on the sale or transfer of dual use items that could be used for nuclear, missile, or WMD development.
 The most recent Resolutions also prohibit North Korea from exporting certain goods and commodities, including:

-- Copper, nickel, silver, zinc, gold, titanium ore, vanadium ore, and rare earth minerals;
+- Minerals including coal, iron and iron ore, copper, nickel, silver, zinc, gold, titanium ore, vanadium ore, and rare earths;

 UNSCR 2371 also prohibits third countries from granting work authorizations to DPRK nationals in excess of the number of work authorizations in place at the time of the Resolution's adoption.